 Arm yourself with knowledge.
 Learn all about Parkinson’s, from symptoms, to studies, to helpful advice from caregivers.
 Take time to learn everything you need to know about Parkinson’s Disease and how it will begin to change your senior as it progresses through it’s various stages.

 It doesn’t hurt to educate your family and friends about these changes, too.
 This way, they can lend their assistance effectively when you are in need of it and understand the level of assistance you may need.
 Plus, if they are armed with information about PD, they will be able to call on this information if there’s ever a time in their life when they need it too.

 Equipping yourself with knowledge about PD is one of the best things you can do to get started!

 Take Time and Practice Patience

-Becoming a primary caregiver involves taking care of more than one person.
-Yes, your senior loved one is your priority.
-But it is also very important to take care of YOU!
 You can avoid experiencing caregiver burnout by taking time away to recharge whenever you need it.
-Don’t be afraid to ask for help every once in a while.
-Self-care is beneficial for you and your senior.
+Don’t be afraid to ask for help every once in a while, because self-care is beneficial for you and your senior.

 Need In Home Care for Your Love One?

 Home Care Assistance of Dayton can help you or a loved one today.